Domaine Les Hautes Cances, Cairanne

 |Founded||A family domain since the 1890s.
 Jean-Marie and Anne-Marie prepared their first harvest in 1992.|

 T his is another domain possessed of the most admirable traditional virtues.
 Jean-Marie and Anne-Marie Astart have been making full-bodied, hearty wines full of character for many years now; Jean-Marie was a school teacher, and the approach is laissez-faire, no fandango.
 There is great respect for the various soils up and down their vineyards, which range from the height of the Col du Débat at 342 metres behind Cairanne on the picturesque road over the top to St Roman-de-Malegarde down to the village and the garrigue areas further along…

 —John Livingstone-Learmonth, 4 April 2014 in drinkrhone bulletin

 The Domaine Hautes Cances vineyards are a legacy of Anne-Marie Astart’s family, from a domain her grandparents founded in the 1890s.
 She herself had gone into the medical profession and married Jean-Marie, a psychiatrist.
 When her family bequeathed them the domain in 1992, they had to decide whether to take that responsibility, or sell.
-Anne-Marie didn’t want to walk away from her family history, and Jean-Marie welcomed a chance to do some farming as a way of balancing out his psychiatry work.
+Anne-Marie didn’t want to walk away from her family history, and Jean-Marie welcomed a chance to do some farming as a way of balancing out his psychiatry work (he’s pictured below in their Col du Débat vineyard).
 So they did the reasonable thing, and enrolled in the local winemaking school…

 They probably questioned the wisdom of that decision when they harvested these vineyards for the first time in 1992.
 The skies opened as they picked and a great deluge fell, with all manner of flooding and death and destruction (a cycle that repeated itself in the southern Rhône in 2002).
 They figured that they were lucky their harvest was contractually obligated to go to the cooperative.